-The challenge of establishing independent regulatory authorities clarifying the functions of the central government, since its regulatory function must be distinct from its public strategy and ownership functions.
+The setting up of independent regulators is a challenge faced by many OECD countries as they modernise their regulatory framework for network utilities and basic services with universal access or special social functions.
+The establishment of independent authorities, operating outside the chain of command of executive power, is part of a trend aimed at clarifying the functions of the central government, since its regulatory function must be distinct from its public strategy and ownership functions.
 The goal is to ensure independent regulatory decision making that is protected from specific private interests and short-term political considerations.
 Independent regulatory authorities have been established for network industries such as telecommunications, energy and transport.
 Many European countries have been influenced by Europe's regulatory framework, which facilitated introduction of competition into monopoly sectors such as energy and telecommunications, and the opening of the capital of state-owned enterprises.
 Another issue was the specific prudential supervision needed in sectors such as financial services, including insurance.